Oliver Silverholt: Career

 He began playing football at the local club BK Astrio at a young age.
 In 2010, at age 16, he joined Halmstads BK where he continued to play youth football for another couple of years.
 He made his senior competitive debut for Halmstad in 2012 in an away fixture against Umeå FC in Superettan.
 The club won promotion to Allsvenskan the same season, where Silverholt went on to play another two full years as a frequent starter.
 In total he featured in 47 games for Halmstad.

-Before the 2015 season, he signed a three year-contract with newly promoted Hammarby IF from Stockholm as a Bosman.
+Before the 2015 season, he signed a three-year contract with newly promoted Hammarby IF from Stockholm as a Bosman.
 There, he linked up with his former youth coach Mats Jingblad, now the general manager at Hammarby.

 He went on to make 15 appearances for Hammarby in 2015.
 In 2016, Silverholt however struggled with fitness due to injuries and thus only featured in one competitive game for the side.

 On 1 March 2017, he went on a season long loan to Varbergs BoIS in Superettan.

+In July 2024, Silverholt was loaned out from Varbergs BoIS to Falkenbergs FF until December 2024.